How to Hire the Right Process Server, Evaluate Them, and Enable Them for Success

 Determination

 As we all know, serving legal documents isn’t always the easiest thing in the world.
 After all, some defendants seem to think that their legal woes will go away if they simply ignore them.
 Sometimes, process servers need to get a little creative to complete the job.
-This is why it’s so important to look for process servers who are determined to get the job done and don’t let any setbacks or inconveniences hold them back.
+This is why it’s so important to look for process servers who are determined to get the job done and don’t let any setbacks or inconveniences hold them back when hiring someone to serve papers.

 Diligence